jturn08/smarthome/home-assistant/hassio-thin-client-setup.md

 Installation is separated into the following steps
 1. (Optional) Create a backup of existing Home Assistant installation
-2. Create a bootable Xubuntu USB drive and copy Home Assistant OS image to a USB drive
+2. Create a bootable Xubuntu USB drive
 3. Boot Xubuntu live session on thin client from Xubuntu USB drive
+4. Download Home Assistant OS image (or use a separate USB drive)
-4. Copy Home Assistant OS image onto the thin client's internal storage drive
+5. Copy Home Assistant OS image onto the thin client's internal storage drive
-5. Start Home Assistant OS on the thin client
+6. Start Home Assistant OS on the thin client

 ### (Optional) Create backup of existing Home Assistant installation if migrating to a different device
 If you are already running Home Assistant OS or Supervised, then you can create a backup first and restore it on your new device and skip running setup a second time.